250 Mathis Ferry Road, Suite 101

 5. Mental Health Disorders

-Anxiety and depression have been attributed in part to a magnesium deficiency.
+Attributing anxiety and depression is part of magnesium deficiency.
 Magnesium helps relay information between the body and the brain; depleted stores of magnesium may lead to nerve or brain damage.

 6. Osteoporosis

-While osteoporosis is normally attributed to aging or a lack of vitamin D and/or calcium, animal studies have found that a magnesium deficiency can reduce bone mass.
+While generally attributing osteoporosis to aging or lacking vitamin D and calcium, studies have found that a magnesium deficiency can reduce bone mass.

-Magnesium is found in a wide variety of whole foods.
-As such it’s often not consumed by those eating a high quantity of processed foods.
-Additionally, modern industrial farming depletes the soil of many essential minerals such as magnesium.
+You can find magnesium in a wide variety of whole foods.
+As such, it’s often not consumed by those eating a high quantity of processed foods.
+Additionally, modern industrial farming depletes the soil of many essential minerals, such as magnesium.
 Some good sources of magnesium include: